Table of Contents

 Beyond basic pagination, developers can use advanced techniques to enhance functionality:

-- Client-Side Caching: Cache page data in the browser to avoid repeated server requests when users revisit a page.
+- Client-side caching: Store page data in the browser to prevent repeated server requests when users revisit a page.

-- Preloading: Load the next page’s data in the background while the user views the current page, reducing wait times when they click “Next.”
+- Preloading: Load the next page’s data in the background while the user views the current page to reduce wait times when they click “Next.”

 Related Concepts

-To fully understand pagination, it’s helpful to explore related techniques that complement or replace it:
+To fully understand pagination, it is helpful to explore related techniques that complement or replace it:

 Lazy Loading